-Farah was previously the Julie’s Bicycle Company Administrator and has previously worked in the hospitality and fashion industries.
+Farah began as the Julie’s Bicycle Company Administrator and has previously worked in the hospitality and fashion industries.

-Farah is a co-founder and facilitator of Diaspora Dialogues for Our Futures, a reflective space for people of colour to centre collective care in the face of the climate crisis.
+Farah is a co-founder and facilitator of Diaspora Futures, a reflective space for people of colour to centre collective care in the face of the climate crisis.
+She is on the sounding board for Arvae, a site-specific experiment in collaborative work between artists, scientists and regional (environmental) experts in Arosa, Switzerland.
 She an alumni of the peer-led accelerator programme Enrol Yourself, where she developed a self-portraiture project exploring climate grief, mental health and activism.
 She is also an Arts Emergency mentor.